ShawkiS/Btcercises/README.md

 Writting some Bitcoin

 -NanoBtcLibrary:
+Go:
-Wrote some Bitcoin functions in golang while while having a fast read for `Programming Bitcoin: Learn How to Program Bitcoin from Scratch (O'Reilly Media; 1 edition (March 5, 2019)`
+Wrote some Bitcoin functions in golang while while having a fast read for `Programming Bitcoin: Learn How to Program Bitcoin from Scratch (O'Reilly Media; 1 edition (March 5, 2019)`!

+Python:
+Trying to focus more on the `Programming Bitcoin: Learn How to Program Bitcoin from Scratch (O'Reilly Media; 1 edition (March 5, 2019)` book while having my second read for it!